 Since December 2017, Russian security forces have disrupted several plots in major Russian cities, including Moscow, St Petersburg, Nizhny Novgorod and Stavropol.
 These plots are reported to have targeted public transport and crowded places.
 Terrorist groups, including Daesh and al-Qaeda aligned groups, continue to call for attacks in Russia.

 Although there’s no indication that British nationals or interests have been specific targets, attacks could be indiscriminate, including in places visited by foreigners.
-You should be vigilant in all public places, including major transport hubs, tourist sites and crowded areas – particularly where access isn’t controlled (eg open-air events and markets).
+You should be vigilant in all public places, including major transport hubs, tourist sites and crowded areas; and particularly where access isn’t controlled, for example at open-air events and markets.
 Previous attacks have targeted transport infrastructure.
-Further attacks are likely, and could take place anywhere in Russia.

-In 2015, Daesh announced the establishment of an affiliate in the North Caucasus.
-Many rebel leaders announced they had switched their allegiance to Daesh.
-Daesh North Caucasus has claimed responsibility for a number of small-scale attacks, mainly in Dagestan, targeting law enforcement personnel.
+In 2015, Daesh announced the establishment of an affiliate in the North Caucasus, and many rebel leaders announced they had switched their allegiance to Daesh.
+Daesh North Caucasus has claimed responsibility for a number of small-scale attacks (mainly in Dagestan), targeting law enforcement personnel.

 Find out more about the global threat from terrorism, how to minimise your risk and what to do in the event of a terrorist attack.

 A number of western nationals, including British nationals, have previously been kidnapped in the North Caucasus and some have been killed by their captors.
 Those engaged in humanitarian aid work, journalism or business sectors are viewed as legitimate targets.
 If you’re kidnapped, the reason for your presence is unlikely to serve as a protection or secure your safe release.